expatjournal-pt-042219/bw-pt-expatJournal-BE/exPatDocumentation.md

 ## Expat API

-- A server that will deliver users, user posts, and user photos can be found [here](https://expat-lambda.herokuapp.com):
+- A server that will deliver users, user posts, user photos, and user comments can be found [here](https://expat-lambda.herokuapp.com):

-- A user has this basic format:
+- A user login credentials has this basic format:

 ```js
   {